planetruby/gems/2020/18-dentaku.md

 #=> { annual_income: 600, income_taxes: 120 }
 ```

-We have been using this Gem since last year and it has been rock solid!
+We have been using this gem since last year and it has been rock solid!

 ## Find Out More